Predicting Heart Events After Liver Transplant

 The national average one-year mortality rate after liver transplant surgery is approximately 10 percent.
 Prior research by Northwestern researchers showed patients who have a hospitalization for a cardiovascular event within 90 days of their liver transplant surgery have twice the risk of death within one year.

-Liver transplant procedures are done in approximately 6,500 people each year in the U.S. More than 14,000 persons are awaiting a liver transplant (https://optn.transplant.hrsa.gov/data/).
+Liver transplant procedures are done in approximately 6,500 people each year in the U.S. More than 14,000 persons are awaiting a liver transplant.
 This means there is a substantial proportion of people who will die waiting for a liver transplant due to a scarcity of donor livers.

 Among the information needed to estimate the one-year post-liver transplant cardiovascular complication risk is the liver transplant candidate’s age, sex, race, employment status, highest education achieved, and the status of his or her liver cancer, diabetes, heart failure, atrial fibrillation and pulmonary hypertension.

 The web and mobile applications for the CAR-OLT score were developed in collaboration with the Northwestern University Behavioral Intervention Technology (BIT) Core Facility with funding supported by the Northwestern Medicine Division of Hepatology Research Fund.
-The web application can be found at www.carolt.us and the mobile app can be downloaded through the Apple iTunes and Google Play stores.
+The web application can be found on the CAR-OLT website and the mobile app can be downloaded through the Apple iTunes and Google Play stores.

 This work was supported by the National Institutes of Health grant 1 F32 HL116151-01 and the American Liver Foundation.
 VanWagner is currently supported by the National Institutes of Health's National Center for Advancing Translational Sciences, Grant Number KL2TR001424.
 The Northwestern Medicine Enterprise Data Warehouse is funded, in part, by the National Center for Advancing Translational Sciences of the NIH research grant UL1TR001422 to the Northwestern University Clinical and Translational Sciences Institute.